Amanishakheto

 Amanishakheto was a queen regnant (kandake) of Kush who reigned in the early 1st century AD.
 In Meroitic hieroglyphs her name is written "Amanikasheto" (Mniskhte or (Am)niskhete).
 In Meroitic cursive she is referred to as Amaniskheto qor kd(ke) which means Amanishakheto, Qore and Kandake ("Ruler and Queen").

 Amanishakheto is believed to have been the direct successor of the earlier queen regnant Amanirenas.'
 Amanishakheto's mother is recorded to have been named Ar(...)tḫwit; the relation between Amanishakheto and Amanirenas is thus unknown.'
 The chronologically next Kushite ruler, and thus Amanishakheto's possible successor, was another queen regnant, Shanakdakhete.

 Monuments

 Amanishakheto is known from several monuments.
 She is mentioned in the Amun-temple of Kawa, on a stela from Meroe, and in inscriptions of a palace building found at Wad ban Naqa, from a stela found at Qasr Ibrim, another stela from Naqa and her pyramid at Meroe (Beg. no. N6).

-Amanishakheto is best known for a collection of jewellery stolen from her pyramid in 1834 by Italian treasure hunter Giuseppe Ferlini, who destroyed the pyramid in search of its burial goods.
-It was a treasure that fulfilled all his expectations: it consisted of 10 bracelets, 9 shield rings, 67 signet rings, 2 bracelets and a large number of amulets, all created by the best craftsmen of the Kingdom of Meroë These pieces are now in the Egyptian Museum of Berlin and in the Egyptian Museum of Munich.
+Amanishakheto is best known for a collection of jewellery discovered in her pyramid in 1834 by Italian treasure hunter Giuseppe Ferlini, who destroyed the pyramid in search of its burial goods.
+It was a treasure that fulfilled all his expectations: it consisted of 10 bracelets, 9 shield rings, 67 signet rings, 2 collars or necklaces, and a large number of amulets, all created by the best craftsmen of the Kingdom of Meroë.
+These pieces are now in the Egyptian Museum of Berlin and in the Egyptian Museum of Munich.